-Before a project becomes programmed into a TIP, significant work takes place at AMATS to understand trends, needs and issues within the regional transportation system.
+Before a project becomes programmed into a TIP, substantial work takes place at AMATS to understand trends, needs and issues within the regional transportation system.
 AMATS produces a variety of reports to this effect, most of which directly feed into the development of the Region's Transportation Plan.
 AMATS' Plan is referred to as Transportation Outlook, and it forecasts more than 20 years into the future.
-AMATS is currently preparing a Plan update into the year 2050 (TO2050).
-Prior to the TO2050 planning process, these guiding/input documents provide valuable information for AMATS members, transportation stakeholders, and interested citizens.
-Further, all of this work is developed and shared with these groups, and easily accessible on the AMATS website.
+AMATS is currently preparing a Plan update to the year 2050 (TO2050).
+Prior to the TO2050 planning process, these input documents provide valuable information for AMATS members, transportation stakeholders, and interested citizens.
+All of this work is developed and shared with these groups, and easily accessible on the AMATS website.
 Some of these documents include:

-Report/Plan Summary Description Congestion Management Assessment of where and to what degree the region's roadway congestion occurs and strategies to manage Process and reduce congestion without causing other issues Planning Data Forecast A report that lays out current population and employment trends and seeks to forecast what the Greater Akron Region could look like in 2050.
-Annual Crash Report A three-year examination of crash data and trends within the region and development of a high-crash list ranking the sections and intersections of concern Safe Streets for All Action A comprehensive safety plan that includes a five-year examination of crash data and trends, development of a Plan high-injury network of fatal and serious injury crash hotspots, and development of strategy, project, and transit recommendations for eliminating the most serious crashes.
-Freight Plan Examination of the current truck and rail freight networks, areas of heavy freight activity, and recommendation to improve the movement of freight into and through the region Transit Plan Examination of the current transit coverage within the region and recommendations for goals and strategies to improve and sustain transit coverage Public Participation Plan A plan that outlines ways the agency seeks to encourage an open planning process that supports early and sustained public involvement, timely public notice, and full public access to information regarding key transportation decisions within the Greater Akron area.
-Active Transportation Plan A plan that shows existing and future/desired active transportation connections (e.g. trails, bike lanes) and identification of additional recommendations for improving the active transportation network Highway Preservation Needs An overview of the current and forecasted roadway and bridge preservation needs for the region and a Report forecast of the funding necessary to maintain the highway system in a state of decent repair.
+Report/Plan Summary Description Congestion Management Process Assessment of where and to what degree the region's roadway congestion occurs and strategies to manage and reduce congestion without causing other issues Planning Data Forecast A report that lays out current population and employment trends and seeks to forecast what the Greater Akron Region could look like into the future Annual Crash Report A three-year examination of crash data and trends within the region and development of a high-crash list ranking the sections and intersections of concern Safe Streets for All Action Plan A comprehensive safety plan that includes a five-year examination of crash data and trends, development of a high-injury network of fatal and serious injury crash hotspots, and development of strategy, project, and transit recommendations for eliminating the most serious crashes.
+Freight Plan Examination of the current truck and rail freight networks, areas of heavy freight activity, and recommendations to improve the movement of freight into and through the region Transit Plan Examination of the current transit coverage within the region and recommendations for goals and strategies to improve and sustain transit coverage Public Participation Plan A plan that outlines ways the agency seeks to encourage an open planning process that supports early and sustained public involvement, timely public notice, and full public access to information regarding key transportation decisions within the Greater Akron area.
+Active Transportation Plan A plan that shows existing and future/desired active transportation connections (e.g. trails, bike lanes) and identification of additional recommendations for improving the active transportation network Highway Preservation Needs Report An overview of the current and forecasted roadway and bridge preservation needs for the region and a forecast of the funding necessary to maintain the highway system in a state of decent repair.

 The findings and recommendations of these input documents feed directly into the fiscally constrained TO2050.
-TO2050's development is an intensive process that directly involves further public and stakeholder input.
+TO2050's development is an intensive process that directly involves public and stakeholder input.

 Needs and issues identified through these myriad plans, in many cases, eventually lead to project ideas that seek funding for implementation.
-Ultimately, both TO2050 and its input documents directly influence communities' and agencies' decisions on what future projects get developed and help stakeholders understand the most pressing needs and priorities for the region.
-Communities or other potential project sponsors take into account all of the data and recommendations from these plans, often also undergoing their own supplemental planning processes and community input.
-All of this converges to set in motion a process to identify funding.
+Ultimately, both TO2050 and its input documents directly influence communities'

+and agencies' decisions on what future projects get developed and help stakeholders understand the most pressing needs and priorities for the region.
+Potential project sponsors consider all the data and recommendations from these plans, often also undergoing their own supplemental planning processes and community input.